RidaNaz/Next.js/step02_directories-&-structure/README.md

 Next.js is a framework built on top of React.js, designed to facilitate server-side rendering and static site generation.
 It's known for its 'convention over configuration'.
 Here's a typical Next.js folder structure:

 - **pages/:**  *The heart of a Next.js application.
-Each JavaScript file under this directory becomes a route based on its file name.
-Example: pages/index.js is the entry point (home page), and pages/about.js would correspond to the /about route.*
+Each TypeScript file under this directory becomes a route based on its file name.
+Example: pages/index.ts is the entry point (home page), and pages/about.ts would correspond to the /about route.*

 - **public/:**  *This directory holds static files like images, fonts, and other assets.
 You can reference these files in your code starting from the base URL of your site.*